-- Hate speech is the advocacy of national, racial or religious hatred that constitutes incitement to discrimination, hostility or violence. - Discriminatory speech is propagating the idea of the superiority of one race or group or one colour or ethnic or national origin. - Dissemination of hate or discriminatory speech or of the denial or justification of genocidal crimes against humanity should be an offence. - Preventing hate or discriminatory speech are both legitimate grounds for regulating, or even prohibiting, expression by the media.
+- Hate speech is the advocacy of national, racial or religious hatred that constitutes incitement to discrimination, hostility or violence. - Discriminatory speech is propagating the idea of the superiority of one race or group of one colour or ethnic origin.

-As was the case for propaganda for war, the international community uses particularly strong language in relation to hate or discriminatory speech, or speech which denies or justifies genocide or crimes against humanity, and it requires that the dissemination of these be made an offence under national law.
+- Dissemination of hate or discriminatory speech should be an offence. - Preventing hate speech or discriminatory speech are both legitimate grounds for regulating or even prohibiting expression by the media.

-When considering how a particular country deals with hate speech restrictions, it is important to be aware that, while hate speech can be, and often is, regulated in ordinary laws, it is also sometimes included in constitutions as an exception to the right to freedom of expression itself.
+- As was the case for propaganda for war, the international community uses particularly strong language in relation to hate speech or discriminatory speech, and it requires that the dissemination of these be made an offence under national law. - When considering how a particular country deals with hate speech restrictions, it is important to be aware that while hate speech can be, and often is, regulated in ordinary laws, it is also sometimes included in constitutions as an exception to the right to freedom of expression itself.
 Note, however, that this is not required by the international instruments that deal with this issue.